joeynunzio/homework-1/README.md

 ### 28. Pace check

 Class is going… somewhere between just right, and too fast.
+Sometimes too fast, other times just right.
+It's never going to slow.

 ### 29. Jobs

-Add a link to one web development job based in NYC:
+Add a link to one web development job based in NYC:https://www.indeed.com/viewjob?jk=ccc369593de71ed9&q=front+end+developer&l=New+York%2C+NY&tk=1cpq3n8gf184d004&from=web&vjs=3

 What do you still need to learn to meet the requirements?
+Here are a list of requirements:
+Javascript (vanilla, jQuery, JSON, Gulp, Grunt)
+HTML
+CSS/SASS/SCSS
+GIT/Version Control
+Ability to work confidently within terminal

+This is an entry level job, I didn't go looking for a 150k yearly job.
+Looking at the requirements, other than HTML, CSS (and whatever the other things after it are, I am ill prepared to work for these people.